DanielG/travis-run/README.md

        -n, --vm-name=VM_NAME

               Backend specific identifier associated with the VM.

-For the docker backend this is the repository name  for  the  images  to use. (defaults to `dxld/travis-run' for docker backend)
+              For  the  docker  backend  this  should  be in the form `REPOSI‐ TORY/IMAGE'.
+This will be used to pull prebuilt container images too  as  to  tag  built  container images when prebuilts are not found. (defaults to `dxld/travis-run')

 COMMANDS
    run [BUILD_ID | BUILD_CONFIG]:
               (default if no command given) Run the build matrix  in  sequence and  abort  on  the first failure or run the given BUILD_ID (see the `matrix' command).
 On failure you will  be  dropped  into  a shell  inside the build environment so you can figure out what's going on.

        --shell